-Rattlesnake envenomations may induce various coagulation abnormalities, including thrombocytopenia, prolongation of PT (measured by the INR) or activated PTT, hypofibrinogenemia, elevated fibrin degradation products, or a combination of these disorders, resembling a DIC-like syndrome.
+Rattlesnake envenomations may induce various coagulation abnormalities, including thrombocytopenia, prolongation of prothrombin time (PT, measured by the INR) or activated partial thromboplastin time (PTT), hypofibrinogenemia, elevated fibrin degradation products, or a combination of these disorders, resembling a disseminated intravascular coagulation (DIC)-like syndrome.
 Thrombocytopenia is usually the first manifestation and may be asymptomatic or, in the presence of a multicomponent coagulopathy, cause spontaneous bleeding.
 Patients with coagulopathy typically hemorrhage from the bite site or from venipuncture sites or mucous membranes, with epistaxis, gingival bleeding, hematemesis, hematochezia, hematuria, or a combination.
-A rise in Hct is an early finding secondary to edema and hemoconcentration.
+A rise in hematocrit (Hct) is an early finding secondary to edema and hemoconcentration.
 Later, Hct may fall as a result of fluid replacement and blood loss due to DIC-like syndrome.
 In severe cases, hemolysis may cause a rapid fall in Hct.

 Pain and swelling may be minimal or absent and are often transitory.
 The absence of local symptoms and signs may erroneously suggest a dry bite, producing a false sense of security for both patient and clinician.